chrisxfire/chrisxfire.github.io/content/notes/dotnet/classes/modifiers/modifiers/index.md

 </table>

 # Other Modifiers
-virtualThis member *may* be overridden in a derived type. abstractThis type <u>must</u> be overridden in a derived type.
+`virtual` – This member *may* be overridden in a derived type.
+`abstract` – This type <u>must</u> be overridden in a derived type.
 - It has no implementation.
 - It cannot be instantiated.
-overrideThis member provides a new implementation of the base type's virtual or abstract member. sealedThis type cannot be further overridden in a derived type.
+`override` – This member provides a new implementation of the base type's `virtual` or `abstract` member.
+`sealed` – This type cannot be further overridden in a derived type.
 - Only overridden types can be sealed.